craftworksgmbh/craftworks-pynavio/requirement_tests/README.md

 ```

 The way that tox works is the following, when specifying the `python` version tox looks in the env that you are running the file on a python interpreter that matches the version you have specified.
 Hence, you will need a env for each of the python versions you want to test.
 This means that for testing with the current approach, you will need to change the `{py37}` in the `enlist` for the python version `{pyXY}` that you need to run the tests in.
 The output tox will give is a list with the dependencies and versions that you have stablished and the state of the test, being `succeed` if it ha passed and some error if not.

+## Files
+In this folder we have the testing files:
+* tox.ini: It tests the mlflow versions against the python versions as it is widely used in pynavio
+* tox_version_packages.ini: This file contains the test of three libraries used by pynavio (Plotly, Pigar and Pillow)

+and the requirement files:
+* requirements_tox.txt: Contains the necessary requirements to run the test for the tox setup